 Global Study & Research

-Our annual Study Abroad numbers alone are staggering: 2,200 undergraduate students in 83 programs in 30 cities in 21 countries.
+Our annual Study Abroad numbers alone are staggering: Over undergraduate students in over programs in over cities in countries.
 BU’s professors, scholars, and researchers are flung far and wide, too.
 Their work runs the gamut, from large-scale studies to reduce neonatal mortality in Zambia to promoting understanding of rainforest ecosystems in the heart of Ecuador’s Amazon jungle.
 All of our 17 schools and colleges reported global activities.
 At the end of the day, we’re talking about more than 400 ventures in over 90 countries and Antarctica.
 Start here to begin sampling them.

 African Studies Center (ASC)